cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 So far, the `list` and `tuple` types may seem to have essentially the same functionality.
 When we introduced these data types, we mentioned that the key difference was that lists are _mutable_ data types, whereas tuples are _immutable_.
 This means that the values of lists can be modified, but the values of tuples cannot be modified.

-We can modify a specific element in a list using list indexing combined with the asignment operator `=`:
+We can modify a specific element in a list using list indexing combined with the assignment operator `=`:

 ```{code-cell}
 # initialize list: